NaturalHistoryMuseum/scratchpads-usage/README.md

 # Scratchpads Data Analasys and Mapping

+To do:
+	-	fix `in the three months up to`
+	- rm docs before rebuilding
+	- deduplicate routes with "default" options

 This repository contains the data about Scratchpads usage, the scripts for generating that data, and reports analysing that data.

 Run the collection scripts using `./scripts/collect.sh`